potassco/clorm/docs/clorm/embedding.rst

 Python date objects.
-Then when the appropriate dates are calculated they are translated back into strings and enumerated into list of pairs with the first element of each pair being the enumeration index and the second element being the data encoded string.
+Then when the appropriate dates are calculated they are translated back into strings and enumerated into list of pairs with the first element of each pair being the enumeration index and the second element being the date encoded string.
 Note: that the above Python code does takes advantage of the automatic clingo API type conversions.

 Clorm provides a way to simplify this data translation through the use of a